apache/spark/UPDATING.md

 ## Airflow 1.10.13

+### TimeSensor is now timezone aware

+Previously `TimeSensor` always compared the `target_time` with the current time in UTC.

+Now it will compare `target_time` with the current time in the timezone of the DAG, defaulting to the `default_timezone` in the global config.

 ### Removed Kerberos support for HDFS hook

 The HDFS hook's Kerberos support has been removed due to removed python-krbV dependency from PyPI